NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Quest for the Frozen Flame/Ivarsa.md

 abilities_mid:
   - name: ""
   - name: "Attack of Opportunity"
-    desc: "  \[reaction\]"
+    desc: "  `pf2:r`"

   - name: "Capture Magic"
-    desc: "`pf2:r`  **Trigger** Ivarsa succeeds at a save against a foe's harmful spell, or a foe fails a spell attack roll against her with a harmful spell\n**Effect** Ivarsa enters her Arcane Cascade.
+    desc: "`pf2:r`  **Trigger** Ivarsa succeeds at a save against a foe's harmful spell, or a foe fails a spell attack roll against her with a harmful spell\n* * *\n\n**Effect** Ivarsa enters her Arcane Cascade.
 If she's already in Arcane Cascade, she gains a +2 status bonus to damage from Arcane Cascade until the end of her next turn."

 attacks:
   - name: ""